What Is Genioplasty?

 • Minimise an overly large or protruding chin

-Choosing a surgeon who focuses on Asian plastic surgery ensures your procedure will be performed by someone who understands the complexity of Asian anatomy and skin, as well as Asian beauty standards, trends and cultural preferences.
+Choosing a surgeon who specialises in Asian plastic surgery ensures your procedure will be performed by someone who understands the complexity of Asian anatomy and skin, as well as Asian beauty standards, trends and cultural preferences.
 Our specialist plastic surgeons have a keen appreciation for the unique needs of Asian patients when performing genioplasty and other facial bone contouring surgeries.

 Are There Any Functional Benefits of Genioplasty Surgery?